Anxiety with Cancer: Progressive Muscle Relaxation and Guided Imagery

 Some examples of pleasant places might include a warm, sunny beach, a sparkling lake, a walk in the woods, or a lovely snow-capped mountain.

 Your image should be a place where you can be very relaxed.
-It is a place with no stress or worry.
+It's a place with no stress or worry.
 You can go to this place when you need a break.

 Example of a guided imagery scene

-These skills are not to be used instead of pain medicine or any other type of medicine that you need.
+These skills are not to be used instead of pain medicine or any other type of treatment that you need.
 They should be used with your current treatment.

-It is OK to fall asleep during either progressive muscle relaxation or guided imagery.
-It does not mean that it is not working.
+It's OK to fall asleep during either progressive muscle relaxation or guided imagery.
+It does not mean that it's not working.
 It may mean that you need the sleep.
 Allow yourself to enjoy the rest that comes with a relaxed body and mind.

 Progressive muscle relaxation and guided imagery take practice to help you relax.
 When you feel good with these skills, they may also help with pain or nausea and vomiting.